Recent Memories

 I lived in Cecilia Road, Cherry Tree (1930-1945), going in the navy in 1941.
 Blackburn Grammar School 1935-1941.
 Happy memories of St. Francis Church and the Rev. Egerton Ward and family, they had a daughter called Angela.DOES.
 ANYONE KNOW WHAT HAPPENED TO THIS FAMILY?
 My first school was Witton Stocks Primary, then the very tough St.Aidan's, Mill Hill.
 I am 88 and live in Lincolnshire.

 Lumb Mill in the 1950s I remember my late mother and father working at this mill in the 1950s.
 My father worked as a boiler man.
 As a child I visited the mill during the school holidays also at weekends.
 I used to join my father in the boiler house.
 He used to let me press buttons and turn valves on and off under his supervision.
-After stoking up the boiler we went round the mill where he explained its ...see more
+After stoking up the boiler we went round the mill where he explained its history. ...see more

 I was born in 1943 in Bankfield Avenue, Cadishead.
 When I was 5 we moved to a brand new council house in Devon Road, on the same day I started school which was 2 minutes away round the corner.
 There were 6 in our family, Mum, Dad, my two older brothers George and Derek, and my youngerr sister Ann.
 Our summer holidays seemed always to be sunny, we would take the ferry from Bobs Lane and go to Blue Bell ...see more

 I was born at 18 Richard Street, Pontycymer.
 My mother was Mary and my father was Brynley, a coal miner.
 I went to the Welsh School at Bridgend Road and then to Garw Grammar School.
 I loved growing up in the valley.
 Honest hard working people.
 Miss the valley.
 Currently living in Madison, Wisconsin, USA with my wife Miriam.
 Coming home for Christmas.
-Staying in Castleford, Yorkshire with my mother in law, Pat, ...see more
+Staying in Castleford, Yorkshire with my mother in law, Pat, and ...see more

 I have fondest memories of the old Prichard family and Frank DM who lived and ran the post office in Llanrug for years.
 Frank DM also ran the coaches opposite the post.
 It was a very sad day for Llanrug when Mrs Prichard widow of Frank DM and her family left the post office.
 When I go to the post I can still see in my mind Mr. and Mrs Frank DM Prichard.